In today’s post, I’ll be showing you how to use Jasper to write a blog post from scratch to finish.

 You can either start from scratch or use the blog post workflow.

 When you start from scratch, you are presented with blank docs to write in.
-However, this is different from the blank docs experience when facing writer’s blocks.
+However, this is different from the blank docs experience when facing writer’s block.

 Jasper blank docs are armed with several writing tools on the sides of the page ready to fill in the docs at your command.

-When you go through the Blog Post Workflow, you’ll arrive at a doc with a pre-filled introduction where you can continue from.
+When you go through the Blog Post Workflow, you’ll arrive at a doc with a pre-filled introduction which you can continue from.

 If you’re new to Jasper, the best option is the Blog Post Workflow to simplify the process.